Ford SYNC album art

 So that means you need to do two things: (1) fill in missing artwork that complies with the above and (2) fix existing artwork which doesn't.

-We can now set the SYNC album art rules.
-Because there are so few, all we need to do is:
+Because there are so few rules, all we need to do is:

 - Check Embed cover art in music files is set to Embedded (the default)